isomerpages/moe-changkatchangisec/_experience-at-changkat/Academic Departments/Science.md

 ---
 title: Science
-permalink: /experience-at-changkat/Academic-Departments/Science
+permalink: /experience-at-changkat/Academic-Departments/Science/
 description: ""
 third_nav_title: Academic Departments
+variant: markdown
 ---
-**Head of Department:** Ms Hang Si'En
+**Head of Department:**&nbsp;Ms Hang Si'En

-**Subject Head Science:** Mr Ang Peng Siang

-**Master Teacher:** Mr Yap Boon Chien
+**Level Head Science:**&nbsp;Mr Wan Bing Khiang

-**Lead Teacher:** Mr Lee Chin Teck
+**Lead Teacher:**&nbsp;Mr Lee Chin Teck

-**Senior Teacher:** Mr Hong Kam Kheun
+**Senior Teacher:**&nbsp;Mr Hong Kam Kheun

 **Teachers:**
-Ms Ling Geok Keng
+<br>Ms Ling Geok Keng
 Ms Marie Lee
 Ms Ng Shiru
 Mdm Joyce Ng
-Mr Khalid Bin Othman
 Ms Low Yan Fang
-Mr Wan Bing Khiang
 Dr Jessica Seah Mei Ying
-Ms Daphne Khoo Rui Yun
+Ms&nbsp;Daphne Khoo Rui Yun
-Ms Lim Shan Yan
+Ms&nbsp;Lim Shan Yan
 Mr Bryan Zhishan Yong
 Mr Rishvinder Singh
+<br>Ms Wang Xiao Hui
+<br>Ms Kim Huang Jinjin
+<br>Mr Siddiq Suleiman
-**Lab technicians:**
+<br>**Lab technicians:**
-Ms Fadilah (TSO)
+<br>Ms Fadilah (TSO)
 Ms Nabilah (TSO)
 Mdm Lee Suan Eng (OSO)

-The Science department aims to inspire Changkateers to learn with passion and be inquisitive in their learning of Science.
-With the use of Science and Technology, we strive to engage our students in scientific inquiry and provide opportunities for our students to experience the real-world relevance of Science.
+The Science department aims to inspire Changkateers to learn with passion and be inquisitive in their learning of Science.&nbsp; With the use of Science and Technology, we strive to engage our students in scientific inquiry and provide opportunities for our students to experience the real-world relevance of Science.

 **Key Programmes:**

-*   Our Science Talent Development Programme (TDP) develops and trains students who is passionate in Science and wants to pursue their talent in the area of Science.
+*   Our Science Talent Development Programme (TDP) develops and trains students who is passionate in Science and wants to pursue their talent in the area of Science.&nbsp;
-*   In this extraordinary year, our TDP students took part in ‘Fun with electronics’ workshops from Science Centre and Marine Seakeepers.
+*   In this extraordinary year, our TDP students took part in ‘Fun with electronics’ workshops from Science Centre and Marine Seakeepers.&nbsp;
-*   A selected group of students also participated in UNSW Global Assessment (ICAS 2020) to stretch their potential in the pursuit of excellence.
+*   A selected group of students also participated in UNSW Global Assessment (ICAS 2020) to stretch their potential in the pursuit of excellence.&nbsp;
 *   Engaging Science curriculum developed by Professional Learning Teams in Physics and in Chemistry during Full Home-based Learning and Blended Learning